 Income annuities: An income annuity is a contract issued by an insurance company that, in return for an upfront investment, guarantees1 to pay you (or you and your spouse) a set amount of income either for the rest of your life (and the life of a surviving spouse in the case of a joint and survivor annuity) or for a set period of time.
 Generally, there are different types of income annuities you may consider:

 Each allows you to buy an annuity now that would provide payments for the rest of your life to supplement retirement income and to manage longevity risk.
-Immediate income annuities begin paying income immediately; annuities with a GLWB start at a date you determine in the future.
+Immediate income annuities begin paying income immediately; deferred income annuities start at a date you determine in the future.
 Fixed payments continue and don't decrease regardless of what happens in the financial markets.

 There are a few things to keep in mind, though.
 You may give up access to the savings you use to purchase an immediate or deferred income annuity, so you'll need to have other money available for unexpected expenses.

-Lastly, if you purchase a fixed immediate or deferred income annuity, you also forgo any growth potential for this money.
-A variable annuity3 with a GLWB offers exposure to the market and a lifetime income stream.
+Lastly, fixed immediate or deferred income annuities do not offer market exposure: You invest in them for the sole purpose of getting guaranteed income.
+A variable annuity3 with a GLWB offers exposure to the market and lifetime income payments, typically for a fee.
 There is a trade-off, as the initial income amount for a fixed income annuity is typically higher; however, a variable annuity with a GLWB could exceed the cash flow generated if the market performs well.

 Tip: While each type of annuity can offer an attractive blend of features, work with your financial professional to help determine which annuity or a combination of annuities is appropriate for you in building a diversified income plan.